Makers Night sees Ruddington become an artisan / craft trail for one night.

 12. Stallholders must maintain their own Employee, Public (£5 million) and Product Liability Insurance.
 A copy of your insurance must be submitted with your registration application.
 Copies of your insurances must be available for inspection at the market.

-13. RVCP maintains the right to exclude a stallholder who has i) breached these terms and conditions ii) falsified their registration application and/or verification information iii) whose actions are not in the best interests of RVCP or the White Horse or whose behaviour is aggressive or deemed by the organisers as unacceptable.
+13. RVCP maintains the right to exclude a stallholder who has i) breached these terms and conditions ii) falsified their registration application and/or verification information iii) whose actions are not in the best interests of RVCP or whose behaviour is aggressive or deemed by the organisers as unacceptable.

 14. RVCP will provide to the Stallholder space for their market stall, communications regarding market operations, advertising and marketing for the market and market day management.